 Like the caption says, this is the skin-tone distribution map for humanity.
 Most of book 1 takes place slightly right of center, in the ‘bronzy’ area, with a trip through the ‘tawny’ area extending to the northeast.
 Obviously not everyone in these areas is that tone; there has been a lot of intermingling, trade, travel and conquest, which is why there are dark bands up at the top that somewhat match the ones near the bottom.
 This is more of the ‘average’ or ‘base’ tone for the population, with individual differences depending on family history.

 I should also note that the equator cuts through the continent right below the tip of that southern dark band.
 In the ice age, ice sheets also covered the land down to the lower edge of the upper dark band, but these days the ice has withdrawn enough for the territory to be populated.
-This is the reason for the wide regional variation; the continent is fairly small — only the size of the contiguous United States — but has extremes of sunlight exposure that required a variance of physical adaptation.
+This is the reason for the wide regional variation; the continent is fairly small but has extremes of sunlight exposure that required a variance of physical adaptation.

 For reference, here is where the equator hits on Earth: